dikortis/LetsTalkETC/Episodes/Episode_4.md

 is you know

 **Cory:**
-yeah
+yes

 **Carlo Vicari:**
- um so uh ether ninja or
+so ether ninja or
 Randall why don't you tell us a little bit about you know tell the people listening out there about your